CARV-ICS-FORTH/frisbee/README.md

 The effort being put in automating tests should not take over delivering value to users.
 Frisbee lowers the threshold of testing distributed systems by making it possible to:

-🎁 Setup initial dependency stack – easily!
+* Setup initial dependency stack – easily!

-🏭 Test against actual, close to production software - no mocks!
+* Test against actual, close to production software - no mocks!

-⏳ Replay complex workloads written in an intuitive language!
+* Replay complex workloads written in an intuitive language!

-🏗️ Combine Chaos Engineering with large-scale performance testing!
+* Combine Chaos Engineering with large-scale performance testing!

-🕹️ Assert actual program behavior and side effects
+* Assert actual program behavior and side effects

+To begin with Frisbee, check the **[QuickStart](https://frisbee.dev/docs/quick-start/)** and the **[Walkthrough](https://frisbee.dev/docs/walkthrough).**

-## Testing Patterns
+## Testing Patterns For Multiple Domains

 👉 [Databases](charts/databases)